 Driving time Lake Tekapo to Wanaka 200 km / 124 miles, 2.5 hours

 Venture past Lake Pukaki, a picturesque turquoise glacial lake, before you travel through the dramatic Lindis Pass which links the Mackenzie Basin with Central Otago.
 Wanaka awaits you, boasting panoramic views, a relaxing atmosphere and myriad walking tracks.
-Relax in Wanaka for the afternoon, wander around the boutique shops, or soak in the views from one of the many lakefront restaurants and cafes.
+Relax in Wanaka for the afternoon and soak in the views from one of the many lakefront restaurants and cafés.

 Stay 2 nights in Wanaka.